Skip to content

 #endif

-1. Update the PIXEvents.h file to add an Rgp prefix to the the existing calls to PIXBeginEventOnContextCpu, PIXEndEventOnContextCpu and PIXSetMarkerOnContextCpu:
+1. Update the PIXEvents.h file to add an Rgp prefix to the existing calls to PIXBeginEventOnContextCpu, PIXEndEventOnContextCpu and PIXSetMarkerOnContextCpu:

 When using WinPixEventRuntime version 1.0.231030001 or newer: